-Rushaa is a freelance socio-political researcher, and an occasional culture writer.
-Her work centres on identity tensions in the modern world, in particular how culture, race, religion, nationalism, gender, and sexuality all interact with each other and shape our social and political systems.
+Rushaa is a socio-political researcher, and an occasional culture writer.
+Her work often centres on identity tensions in the modern world, in particular how identities all interact with each other and come to shape our social and political systems.

 Her previous staff role was as the Special Projects Manager at Survation where she led UK minority population and complex research, including building and managing ethnicity and faith panels (such as representative UK Jewish and Muslim telephone panels) for opinion polling.
 Throughout my life I have had many strange and wonderful roles in different countries – from producing news bulletins for breakfast radio shows under a dictatorship to running large music events in Central London – which have all contributed to making me the researcher I am today!

 Courses of note: Democracy and Technology: Political Debates in a Technological Culture, The Politics of National Identity: Past and Present.

 M.A.
 Thesis (Grade 8): Qualitative research project looking at self-identity construction of British LGBTQ Muslims with reference to post-9/11 dominant media and political portrayals of the UK Islamic community.
 Analysis was drawn from a series of in-depth interviews conducted with self-identified LGBTQ Muslims (recruitment of participants was also self-organised).

 Courses of note: Government and Politics of China, Government and Politics of the Middle East, The State and Politics in Africa, Islam and Democracy.